 - You will also be interviewed by an anesthesia provider.

-- After you are ready, your family will be able to be with you for a while before your surgery.
+- After you are ready, your support persons will be able to be with you for a while before your surgery.

 - When it is time for your procedure or surgery, you will meet the hospital staff who will take care of you throughout the procedure.
 They will double check your identity, allergies, procedure, and basic health status.

-- Your family may wait for you in the Surgical Services Waiting Room.
+- Your support persons may wait for you in the Surgical Services Waiting Room.

-- Your family will receive instructions to follow your progress through our tracking and family messaging system.
+- Your support persons will receive instructions to follow your progress through our tracking and family messaging system.

 - After surgery, you will be cared for in to the Recovery Room

 What To Expect After Surgery

 - Following your stay in the Recovery Room, you will go to the Phase 2 recovery area.
-Your family will be notified at this time and will be able to rejoin you.
-To protect the privacy of our patients, visitors in the discharge area will be limited.
+Your support persons will be notified at this time and will be able to rejoin you.
+To protect the privacy of our patients, support persons in the discharge area will be limited.

 - If extended recovery time or medical care is necessary, you may need to stay overnight.